The Roles, Risks, and Stages of Personal Injury Trials

 Federal Cases

-In federal civil cases, a verdict must be unanimous but require fewer jurors.
+In federal civil cases, a verdict must be unanimous but requires fewer jurors.

 State Cases

-In California, a plaintiff requires three-fourths of the twelve jurors to agree to a finding of liability and damages.
+In California, a plaintiff must have three-fourths of the twelve jurors agree to a finding of liability and damages.

-Once the jury reaches a verdict, the jurors return to the courtroom to have their verdict read by the court.
+Once the jury reaches a verdict, the jurors return to the courtroom for the verdict to be read by the court.
 Each juror is then individually polled to confirm their respective votes in open court.

 But what happens when a verdict cannot be reached?